 - 1. Available Products view lets you add modules to your configuration.
 By default, this view appears in the lower-left corner of the window.
-See Section 2.2.5. - 2.
+See Section 2.3.5. - 2.
 Outline view shows modules used in your current configuration and lets you choose the module to display in the Properties view.
 By default, this view appears on the right side of the window.
 Two display modes are provided: a user configuration list and a configuration results tree.
-See Section 2.2.6. - 3.
+See Section 2.3.6. - 3.
 Property view shows the property settings of the selected module or instance and lets you make changes.
-You can also use the Source tab in the Property view to modify the script directly.
-See Section 2.2.7. - 4.
+You can also use the cfg Script tab in the Property view to modify the script directly.
+See Section 2.3.7. - 4.
 Problems view appears if errors and warnings are detected in the configuration during validation.
-See Section 2.2.8.
+See Section 2.3.8.

-2.2.5 Using the Available Products View
+2.3.5 Using the Available Products View

 The Available Products view lists the packages and modules available for use in your configuration.
-It list both modules you are already using and modules you can add to your configuration.
-The list is organized first by the software component that contains the modules and then using functional categories.
+It lists both modules you are already using and modules you can add to vour configuration.
+The list is organized first by the software component and then using functional categories.